w3c-ccg/traceability-interop/environment-setup/README.md

 # Maintainers

-If you are a repository maintainer and receive a request for registration with an attached encrypted secrets file, you can either use the `Onboard: Register` workflow, or the corresponding [`onboard-register.sh`](./onboard-register.sh) script to decrypt and store the provided values in GitHub secrets.
+If you are a repository maintainer and receive a request for registration with an attached encrypted secrets file, you can use either the `Onboard: Register` workflow or the corresponding [`onboard-register.sh`](./onboard-register.sh) script to decrypt and store the provided values in GitHub secrets.

 ## Using the script